GORDON BUNSHAFT, FAIA (1909-1990)

 Bunshaft was born in Buffalo NY to Russian Jewish immigrant parents and attended Lafayette High School.
 He received both his undergraduate (1933) and his master's (1935) degrees from MIT and studied in Europe on a Rotch Traveling Scholarship 1935-1937.
 After his traveling scholarship, Bunshaft worked briefly for Edward Durell Stone and industrial designer Raymond Loewy.
 He joined Skidmore, Owings & Merrill (SOM) in 1937 and remained for more than 40 years, rising to partner.
 In 1943, Bunshaft married Nina Wayler.
 In 1958, he was elected into the National Academy of Design as an Associate member, and became a full member in 1959.
 From 1963 to 1972, he was a member of the Commission of Fine Arts in Washington.

 1950 - The Manhattan House Apartment Building, 200 East 66th Street, Manhattan NY.
 John Johansen was one of the project architects.
 Sold in 2005 to developers.
-Renovation completed in the early 2010s.
+Renovated in the early 2010s.

 1963 - The Gordon and Nina Wayler Bunshaft House, aka Travertine House, 84 Georgica Close Road, East Hampton NY.
-The project architect was Harry Bates.
+Harry Bates was the project architect.
 Structural engineer, Paul Weidlinger; mechanical engineers Syska & Hennessy; built by Clarke Smith; SOM did the landscape design.
 2300sf.
 Photos by Ezra Stoller.
 Featured in Architectural Record Houses of 1966 and Architectural Record Vacation Houses of 1970.
 The Bunshafts left the house to the Museum of Modern Art which sold it in 1995 to Martha Stewart.
 Her extensive remodel designed by John Pawson began then stalled.
 The house was abandoned for years amid a neighbor dispute with developer Harry Macklowe.
 In 2004, Stewart transferred the property to her daughter, Alexis.
 Sold to Donald and Bonnie Maharam, who described the house as "decrepit and largely beyond repair" and destroyed it in 2004.
-However, at some point before the house was destroyed, the extensive travertine was moved to Bedford, Stewart's property in Katonah, New York.
+However, at some point before the house was destroyed, the extensive travertine was moved to Stewart's property in Katonah, New York.

-1969 - There's a former Chase Bank at 267 Old Country Road in Carle Place NY that s a near-replica of the Bunshaft house.
+1969 - There's a former Chase Bank at 267 Old Country Road in Carle Place NY that is a near-replica of the Bunshaft house.